Oswaldo Cabrera Preview, Player Props: Yankees vs. Red Sox

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .207 with nine doubles, four home runs and 20 walks.
+- Cabrera is hitting .207 with nine doubles, four home runs and 20 walks.

-- Cabrera has reached base via a hit in 35 games this year (of 77 played), and had multiple hits in 10 of those games.
+- In 45.5% of his 77 games this season, Cabrera has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In four games this season, he has hit a home run (5.2%, and 1.6% of his trips to the plate).
+- In 5.2% of his games this season, he has gone deep, and 1.6% of his trips to the plate.

-- Cabrera has had an RBI in 20 games this season (26.0%), including five multi-RBI outings (6.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Cabrera has driven in a run in 20 games this year (26.0%), including five games with more than one RBI (6.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.